J. L. Eve Construction

 J. L. Eve Construction was a civil engineering company from south London.

 History

-It was formed on 8 February 1930 by John Leonard Eve (3 February 1887 - 25 June 1954) from Aveley in Essex.
+The company was formed on 8 February 1930 by John Leonard Eve (3 February 1887 - 25 June 1954) from Aveley in Essex.

+He grew up at Cranham Hall in Cranham in Essex, now part of London.
+Richard Newland Eve had lived there from 1896.
+His mother was Elizabeth Mary Manning, daughter of Abraham Manning, of Moor Hall in Rainham.
+His parents married on 5 June 1873 at Aveley church.

+His father died on 19 October 1917, aged 72.
+Richard was the son of William Eve, of Manor House in North Ockendon.
+On 18 November 1937, his first wife Nancy Gill died, with the funeral at Hornchurch parish church.
+He remarried Doris Matthews in 1940, with a son David born on 16 February 1945.

 In 1924 he was appointed as the Chief Engineer for the river crossings of the Scottish area of the Central Electricity Board (CEB, which existed from 1926 to 1947).
 He worked with Robert Chandler-Brown.
 The CEGB came into existence in 1957.
 J.L.
 Eve left a son and a daughter.